 San Cassiano – This is a more moderate day over the meadows of Pralongia, the hills that separate Corvara and San Cassiano, with gorgeous views all around.
 Pass below the Setsas Peak and hike down on a forested trail to the lovely small village of San Cassiano, framed by a gorgeous backdrop of mountains.

 We love the Ciasa Salares in San Cassiano, a friendly and luxurious hotel with a strong sense of culture and tradition.
 They have many warmly kept rooms, a couple of great restaurants, and a wonderful spa with swimming pool, whirlpool, sauna, steam room, and massage treatments.
-They even have a special chocolate room with over 100 different kinds of chocolate to taste.
-You’ll be on your own for dinner tonight, and you can go simple or we can reserve a table for you at the Michelin-starred Hubertus nearby (advance reservations required).
-If you prefer to wait, your guide can make recommendations for restaurants in town.
+They also have special wine, cheese and chocolate tastings available.

 San Cassiano – Today’s dramatic walk takes you high above the valley to the rifugio Lagazuoi, a popular hut perched at the summit of a mountain with incredible views and rich history.
 This was the scene of fierce fighting in WWI, and many tunnels and artifacts remain to this day.

 After a strenuous hike and time to look around, you can either descend by trail or by cable car to the Falzarego Pass.
-We’ll have a taxi meet us here to whisk us back to our hotel in San Cassiano for our last evening together.
+We’ll have a taxi meet us here to whisk us back to our hotel in San Cassiano for a fabulous gourmet meal and our last evening together.

 Depart – Today you say arrivederci, and depart for your post-tour destinations.
 A taxi from San Cassiano to Venice is included in your tour, or we can book custom travel to other destinations.